Set up a decision model

 Create an input field

-Input fields define the data that enters your model.
-These fields are available to all nodes, including nodes not directly connected to the Input node.
-You can also select input fields in the Output node to return them to the calling recipe.
-This approach helps when the value isn't directly available in the calling recipe, such as when a formula calculates the value at runtime.
+You can select input fields in the Model Outputs node to return them to the calling recipe.
+This helps in cases where the input value isn't otherwise available in the recipe, such as when a formula calculates the value in the input field.

 Delete an input field